Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Port e-g `80`
     - Protocol - RCP or UDP
     - Source and Destination (e-g source can be a public computer's ip and the destination can be the company's network)

+    `circle back to find when a new VM is created and why it cannot be connected until RDP is enabled and what does RDP do`

+- You can view the network security access rules by logging into the VM via RDP and then from the dashboard clicking Add roles and features
+- Then select webserver roles

+- **Creating a Network Security Rule**
+    - Create a Virtual machine as usual, while creating it create a virtual network under networking -select its subnet
+    - While creating the VM select Network security group as basic and allow selected ports - This is the basic version
+    - You can select the advanced option to create your own security rule

+- After creating a VM when you look at the network interface, under the networking tab you will see Inbound port rules.
+Note that there are a set of default rules (65000,65001,65500) that cannot be changed, then there are a set of custom rules that you create (Such as permitting RDP access on port 3389) which can be modified